-- Understand and adhere to the relevant Hebe Foundation policies and procedures. - Talk to their children about safeguarding issues, identify behaviours which could indicate that their child is at risk of harm including online, and seek help and support from The Hebe Foundation or other agencies. - Speak to staff and volunteers if they have any concerns about the welfare, wellbeing and safety of their child.
+- Understand and adhere to the relevant Hebe Foundation policies and procedures. - Talk to their children and young people about safeguarding issues with their children and support the Hebe Foundation in their safeguarding approaches. - Identify behaviours, which could indicate that their child is at risk of harm including online and seek help and support from the Hebe Foundation or other agencies. - Speak to the Hebe Foundation staff if they have any concerns about the welfare, wellbeing and safety of their child.